tsubaiso/tsubaiso-api-documentation/README.md

 **/tags/destroy/:id**

-Description: Destroys the tag by id.
+Description: Destroys the segment(formerly tag) by id.
 Returns a status of 204 No Content.

 Method: POST